spacebeam/research/site/content/waves.md

 On the surface, this shift from positive statements to qualified less precise ones might seem to be a regression, a loss of position.

 Actually, it amounts to an enormous step forward.
-The simple faith in the existence of a final and ultimate answer has been replaced by a more mature and sophisticate understanding of the multitude and complexity of the factors involved in organizations.
+The simple faith in the existence of a final and ultimate answer has been replaced by a more mature and sophisticate understanding of the concurrent factors involved in organizations.